Cruz says staffer to blame for 'liking' porn video on Twitter

 On Monday night, Cruz’s verified Twitter account, @TedCruz, “liked” a pornographic video that had been tweeted by the account @SexuallPosts.

-Cruz’s account promptly “un-liked” it, but not before other Twitter users noticed and took screen-grabs.
+Cruz’s account promptly “un-liked” it, but not before other Twitter users noticed and took screenshots.

 Hours later, shortly after 2:00 a.m.
 Tuesday morning, a spokeswoman for Cruz said that the “like” had been removed.